 What surprised us was that tourism isn’t developed here so it’s truly a hidden gem.
 We saw a handful of tourists in the main city area and on the beach.
 It was nice to be in an ambiance with the small city feel.
 We hope you can come here as soon as you can before this city becomes too popular.

 *Disclaimer: We’re giving you a heads up that this post contains affiliate links.
 If you click on them and make a purchase, we receive a small commission.
 There is no additional cost to you.
 Appreciate the support.

 Map of Where to Go in Quy Nhon

 Top 9 Things to Do in Quy Nhon

 Here is a list of the top attractions in Quy Nhon for your Quy Nhon itinerary.
 We recommend that you visit Quy Nhon for a weekend or 2+ days.

 1. Banh It Towers

 During the 2nd to the 15th centuries, the Cham people lived in Champa, which is now central and south Vietnam.
-They built many temples in the current Binh Dinh province during the 11th and 13th century.
-The Cham tower architecture in Vietnam looks like what you see in Angkor Wat in Siem Reap, Cambodia, with the use of bricks and stonework.
+They built many temples in the current Binh Dinh province during the 11th and 13th centuries.

 The Banh It Towers (Tháp Bánh Ít) is one of the most well preserved and largest tower complexes that we’ve seen in Vietnam.
 The others that we’ve seen are in Nha Trang’s Po Nagar Towers and Phan Thiet’s Po Shanu Towers.
 (If you’re in the Danang area, visit My Son Complex which is recognized as one of the UNESCO World Heritage Sites in Vietnam.)